Legal

 Privacy Policy

-Last updated June 2, 2026.
+Last updated July 13, 2026.
+Effective July 13, 2026.
 This policy explains what personal data Slide Practice collects, how we use and protect it, the roles we play, and the rights you have under the privacy laws that may apply to you.
 It applies to our marketing site, our waitlist, and the Slide Practice product once you have an account.
 This policy is provided for transparency and is not personalized legal advice.

 1. Who we are and how to contact us